mohzy83/NppMarkdownPanel/README.md

 ## Version History

-### VinsWorldcom change set 1 (Version 0.5.0.2)
+### VinsWorldcom change set 1 (Version 0.6.0.1)
+- rename plugin menu to "Markdown Panel"
+- add file extensions to settings dialogue
+- sync view with vertical scroll option
+- bugfix:  now parses when document is in Scintilla second view)
-- automatically updating view when typing in N++ bugfix
+- bugfix:  automatically update view when typing in N++
-- scroll buffer configuration (.INI only) for header buffer view

 ### UrsineRaven change set 1 (Version 0.5.0.1)
 - add ability to save the preview to HTML document